Tap the text to show or hide reading controls.

 What if I’d given Park Haneul a strong body to begin with?

-Once a dead body and a soul had finished synchronizing, prying them apart again was extraordinarily difficult.
+He’d had that stray thought often in his past life.
+Infusing Park Haneul’s soul into a Skeleton Knight from the start had been a grave mistake; once a dead body and a soul finished synchronizing, prying them apart again was extraordinarily difficult.

-A soul that had reached the ultimate height, housed in the flesh of a nameless Skeleton Knight.
+A soul that had climbed to the ultimate height, housed in the flesh of a nameless Skeleton Knight.
+Had it been lodged in the corpse of some powerful dead one instead, how much stronger might it have grown?
+He couldn’t begin to guess.

 That’s right.